Pro Evolution Soccer: Editing

 Fans of the series often make "option files" and "patches" which modify all player names into those of their real life counterparts, as well as including transfers from the latest transfer window and, occasionally, altered stats of more obscure players whose in-game attributes do not precisely replicate their real life skills.

-"PES Stats Database" and "PES Stats" are examples of websites that are dedicated to creating accurate stats for players.
 More experienced gamers often use "patches", editing the actual game code and modifying the graphical content to include accurate kits for unlicensed teams, new stadiums, and footballs from Nike, Inc., Puma, Umbro and Mitre, as well as more Adidas balls.
 Most patches also contain licensed referee kits from FIFA and the official logos of the various European leagues.
 These patches are technically a breach of copyright, and are often sold illegally in territories like South America.
 Konami have become less tolerant of this kind of fan editing in recent years, and now encrypt the data pertaining to kits and player statistics in each new release.
 However, fan communities invariably find ways to crack this encryption, and patches still appear once this has been achieved.

 Since Pro Evolution Soccer 6 onwards, there has been a separate league with 18 generic teams (Team A, Team B, Team C etc.) present, which can be edited fully.
 This is thought to be due to the fact that Konami failed to get the rights to the German Bundesliga, and is usually made into the Bundesliga or another league of one's preference by patch makers.
 However, most people use this to put their edited players into playable teams from the start instead of having to play through Master League to purchase them or alternatively edit the existing non-generic teams.
 This feature does not appear in the Wii version of the game (but, as stated above, the non-generic teams can be edited anyway).